Make these small batch Chocolate Chip Cookies using just one bowl and 9 ingredients!

 Before you start, preheat the oven to 350ºF/180ºC because this will take 10 minutes to heat.

-These are a small batch cookie recipe that could not be more simple to make!
+This is a small batch recipe that could not be more simple to make!

 - Soften the butter in the microwave then add brown and white sugar.

 - Mix in flour, baking soda, salt and chocolate chips

 - Use a cookie scoop or divided the cookie dough into 10 portions.
 Don't flatten.

 Bake in the preheated oven fo 9-12 minutes.
 Leave on the baking sheet for 5 minutes or so then transfer to a wire rack to cool completely.

 With small batch recipes, it's easy to incorrectly measure an ingredient which would lead to an imbalance in the dough.
 Therefore I recommend weighing the ingredients.

 If using measuring cups, follow my preferred method for measuring the flour.
 To begin, stir the flour to reduce compaction.
 Then spoon the flour into the measuring cup and use a knife to level it off.

 For even cooking, turn the oven tray after 7 minutes of baking.

 If too much flour is added the dough, the cookies can turn out to be hard and dry.
 Next time be sure to measure the ingredients correctly and if needed add a little of the egg white to moisten the dough.